 Justification of Red List Category

-This species has a small range, in which it is thought to be quite common, but may have a very small population with a fragmented subpopulation structure.
+This species has a small range, in which it is thought to be quite common, but may have a small population with a fragmented subpopulation structure.
 The forests of the interior of the Andaman Islands are coming under increasing pressure from agriculture and development schemes and this species is likely to decline concurrently.
-It is therefore listed as Vulnerable.
+A further threat is hunting.
+The species is therefore listed as Vulnerable.

 There are no data on population trends; however; the species is suspected to be declining at a slow to moderate rate, owing to habitat degradation and hunting.

 Spilornis elgini is endemic to the Andaman Islands, India, widely distributed from the North Andaman to the Little Andaman Islands (Davidar et al. 2007, Koparde and Manchi 2013, Rajeshkumar et al. 2015).
 It is considered fairly common across its range and preferred habitat (BirdLife International 2001, Vijayan 2009, Clark et al. 2017).